WayneMusungu/Moringa-Stack/README.md

 Make sure you have access to internet
 Click on the live link in the about section

+#### Install dependancies
+Install dependancies that will create an environment for the app to run `pip install -r requirements.txt`

 [Go Back to the top](#MORINGA-STACK)